How to increase your forwarder partners retention

 In this article you will get:

-To avoid this path it’s important to set an onboarding process inside your freight forwarder company to let your clients know how your forwarder operates.
+To avoid this path it’s important to set an onboarding process inside your freight forwarder company to let your clients know how your forwarder operates, and for them to feel embraced by your forwarder company.
 By setting a functional onboarding process you can guarantee customer success.

 Ok, but what is customer onboarding?

 The customer onboarding process is defined by all activities involved in introducing your company’s service.
 The main goal of this process is to inform your new partner step by step how to successfully use all services you offer and how they work so he can get the most out of them.
 It’s about making their experience as good as possible.

 Customer onboarding refers to the process of gradually and effectively showing the customer everything you have to offer